 Jaime previously served as visiting professor at both the University of Texas El Paso and The College of Wooster.
 He came to RMCAD in 2009 and became Chair of Foundations in 2011 and Chair of Fine Arts in 2017.
 Jaime has taught foundation level courses such as drawing, 2D Design, and 3D Design, as well as upper-division courses in sculpture, ceramics, and new media.

 Recent Exhibitions, Significant Work, or Publications:

-2D Design, 3D Design, 4D Design – Stills to Motion, Ceramics I, Ceramics II, Design Lab, Experimental Studies, Form + Content, Methods of Inquiry, Professional Practices, Sculpture I, Sculpture II, Sculpture III, Senior Studio, Topics in Color
+2D Design, 3D Design, 4D Design – Stills to Motion, Ceramics I, Ceramics II, Design Lab, Experimental Studies, Fine Arts Senior Portfolio Review, Form + Content, Junior Portfolio Review, Methods of Inquiry, Professional Practices, Sculpture I: Practicum, Sculpture II: Exhausting the Metaphor, Sculpture III: Directed Studies, Senior Studio, Senior Studio I, Sophomore Portfolio Review, Sophomore/Junior Portfolio, Special Topics in Fine Arts, Topics in Color